Frequently asked questions

 Q How does booking work?

-Please bear with us - we're in the orchard most of the day so are usually unable to respond to booking requests until the evening.
-Email requests are responded to first so this is the best way of organising your booking.
+for assistance.
+Please bear with us - we're in the orchard most of the day so are usually unable to queries until the evening.
+Email requests are responded to first so this is the best way of contacting us.

 Please resist the temptation to contact us by more than one contact method with the same request as we're easily confused!